Bachelor's Programme in Music, with a specialization in World Music Performance

 Summary

-A programme for musicians with a background in one of the world's folk music genres.
+A programme for musicians with a background in one of the world's traditional music genres.
 You may also be active within non-Western art music, such as classical Arabic or Indian music, or hybrid forms of these.
 The programme is taught in English.
 You should be open-minded and curious about the diversity of genres and experiences that exists in contemporary life.
 An important element of the programme consists of learning how to address and understand other musical expressions and traditions through ensemble playing and various projects.

 About